Raghadsg/Raghadsg/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me twitter my acc is @raghad_ghamdii
+- 📫 How to reach me twitter my acc is @raghad_sgh

 <!---
 Raghadsg/Raghadsg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.